 Art for Hospice (a 501(c)(3) non-profit corporation) raises funds to purchase blank art canvases, which are then distributed to participating schools and museums.
 School children, ranging in age from pre-school to high school, are asked to work in groups to create a unique piece of art designed for individuals suffering from terminal illnesses or other debilitating conditions.
 Once completed, Art for Hospice then distributes the art to participating Hospice centers, VA hospitals, and/or nursing homes across the state.

-Since its inception, Art for Hospice has raised just over six thousand dollars in order to distribute more than 1200 pieces of art to participating organizations.
+Since its inception, Art for Hospice has raised just over eleven thousand dollars in order to distribute more than 1700 pieces of art to participating organizations.
 The president and founder of the organization, Emma Astrike-Davis, coordinates the activities of Art for Hospice.
 However, it is the countless volunteer students, art teachers, hospice workers, and other supporters that make this organization a success.